El-gibbor/alx-low_level_programming/README.md

 10 C - preprocessor
 # 11 printf Project:
 **Bulding a full functional _printf() function that replicates the C printf() function in the standard library.**
-This is a colloborative project between Onwuka Ebuka and Chiagoziem Elgibbor.
+This is a collaborative project between Onwuka Ebuka and Chiagoziem Elgibbor.

 12 C - function pointers
 13 C - variadic functions